Pharmacy automation: Chronology

 On 1 January 1971 commercial production of the first portable digital tablet counters in the World began.
 John Kirby had filed U.K. Patent number GB1358378(A) on 8 September 1970 and U.S. patent number 3789194 on 9 August 1971.
 These early electronic counters were designed to help pharmacies replace the common (but often inaccurate) practice of counting medications by hand.

 In 1975, the digital technology was exported to America.
 In early 1980 a dedicated research, development and production facility was built in Oldham, England at a cost of £500,000.

 Between 1982 and 1983, two separate development facilities had been created.
 In America, overseen by Rodney Lester; and in England, overseen by the Kirby brothers.
 In 1987, Frank Kirby died.
 In 1989, John Kirby moved his UK facility to Devon, England.

 A simple to operate machine had been developed to accurately and quickly count prescription medications.
 Technology improvements soon resulted in a more compact model.
 The price of such equipment in 1980 was around £1,300.
 This substantial investment in new technology was a major financial consideration, but the pharmacy community considered the use of a counting machine as a superior method compared to hand-counting medications.
 These early devices became known as tablet counter, capsule counter, pill counter, or drug counter.

 The new counting technology replaced manual methods in many industries such as, vitamin and diet supplement manufacturing.
 Technicians needed a small, affordable device to count and bottle medications.
 In England and America, the 1980s and 1990s saw new the development of high-speed machines for counting and bottle filling, Like their pharmacy-based counterparts, these industrial units were designed to be fast and simple to operate, yet remain small and cost effective.

 In America, in the late 1990s/early 2000s a new type of tablet counter appeared.
 It was simple to use, compact, inexpensive, and had good counting accuracy.
 At the turn of the millennium technical advances allowed the design of counters with a software verification system.
 With an onboard computer, displaying photo images of medications to assist the pharmacist or pharmacy technician to verify that the correct medication was being dispensed.
 In addition, a database for storing all prescriptions that were counted on the device.

-Between September 2005 and May 2007, an American company undertook major financial investment, and relocated.
+Between September 2005 and May 2007, American Capital made a major financial investment in Kirby Lester, which then relocated to a larger facility to expand its research and development capabilities.
 This move added extra space for product research and development facility (R&D).
 It allowed the opportunity to develop new advanced technology products that met the pharmacy's needs for simple, accurate, and cost-effective ways to dispense prescriptions safely.

 Pictured here is an early American type of integrated counter and packaging device.
 This machine was a third generation step in the evolution of pharmacy automated devices.
 Later models held pre-counted containers of commonly-prescribed medications.